“A masterfully written novel, alive and lyrical, a hypnotic rendering of the mess and tenderness of family life.”

 “Striking… Maiuri’s prose is empathetic and remarkable, a meditation on the kind of attention a girl can bestow upon her mother, even when unrequited.” — The New York Times Book Review

-“Kayla Maiuri’s family drama Mother In the Dark ruined a night of sleep as it sped towards its irresistible climax.” — The Millions
+“Kayla Maiuri’s family drama Mother in the Dark ruined a night of sleep as it sped towards its irresistible climax.” — The Millions